 Inflation is a form of semantic change.
 This is a very common process, yet critics tend to be strangely selective about the particular changes that bother them.
-It doesn’t seem to matter to awesome-haters that many people find the weakened sense of the word natural and useful, or that to call it “completely meaningless” is absurdly hyperbolic – something to which another pedant might well object.
-Now that would be a funny campaign.
+It doesn’t seem to matter to awesome-haters that many people find the weakened sense of the word natural and useful, or that to call it ‘completely meaningless’ is absurdly hyperbolic – something to which another pedant might well object.

 Amazing appears on the 2012 list, alongside the equally innocuous occupy and thank you in advance.
 Awesome featured in 2007.
 These phrases may be criticised for their ubiquity, but the list smacks of overkill.
 Though it’s tongue in cheek, it encourages the zero tolerance brigade who need little motivation to harangue and judge people for their choice of vocabulary – as though the use of jargon, clichés or fad expressions somehow indicated weak character or a moral deficit.

 Last year, I wrote about the word ongoing when a journalist I know on Twitter said he was asked to ban it in a style guide.
 The Guardian’s style guide writers also think the world would be a happier place if we deleted ongoing “whenever & wherever we see it” (which spells trouble for the 23,500+ examples on the Guardian website).
-I often disagree with myself, but I stand by this:
+From my earlier post:

 The idea of banning words and phrases crops up repeatedly.
 While certainly it’s worthwhile to draw attention to clichés, vogue words and otherwise potentially troublesome expressions, I don’t think banning them is a sensible solution.
 At the very least, it inculcates a proscriptive and censorial attitude, which is unconstructive.
 And what happens when a word you need is a word you’ve banned?

 The fact that everyone draws the line differently on cliché should give one pause before pressing the Big Red Ban Button.
-When I see people “banning” words, I want to use those words purely out of contrariness or devilment.
+When I see people ‘banning’ words, I want to use those words purely out of contrariness or devilment.
 What is this compulsion to impose one’s preferences on the rest of the world?
-In most cases it amounts to an indulgence in peeving, with occasional incidental awareness-raising.
+In most cases it amounts to nothing more than an indulgence in peeving.

 We’ve been here before, or near enough.
 Some people, if they don’t like a word, simply say it’s not a word, when it very obviously is.
-Not a word! and
+Not a word!
+Burn it!